 Sexual intimacy is a good example of what it means to ‘know’ each other.
 It is natural for you to undress for your partner and he or she for you.
-You then excite, stimulate and pleasure each other in ways permitted to no one else.
+You then excite, stimulate, and pleasure each other in ways permitted to no one else.
 In doing this, you learn about each other’s bodies and very personal feelings.
 This sexual intimacy is only one very important way of ‘knowing’ each other.
-Sexual knowledge is natural, comfortable and healthy and when continued over time will build you and your partner a passionate marriage.
+Sexual knowledge is natural, comfortable, and healthy and when continued over time will build you and your partner a passionate marriage.

 If you and your partner don’t know each other, your marriage or committed relationship will be lifeless, cold, and without much value to either of you.

-Following is a short list of a few questions which will give you some idea of what is important, liked or disliked, and desired in the future by your partner.
+Following is a short list of a few questions that will give you some idea of what is important, liked or disliked, and desired in the future by your partner.
 Your partner should also know the same information about you.

 Answer each question and request that your partner also answer these same marriage questions.